138 Famous Warren Buffett Quotes. Money & Investing Explained

 “The ability to say ‘no’ is a tremendous advantage for an investor.”

-“An investor should act as though he had a lifetime decision card with just 20 punches on it.”
+“An investor should act like he had a lifetime decision card with just 20 punches on it.”

-Again, saying no to investments is important, investing only when a truly great opportunity arises, not buying and selling on a daily basis.
-Referring to a card with 20 punches on it, he means in your life, think of only investing in 20 companies, not buying and selling hundreds of stocks in a year.
+Again, saying no to investments is important; investing only when a truly great opportunity arises, not buying and selling daily.
+Referring to a card with 20 punches, he means in your life, think of only investing in 20 companies, not buying and selling hundreds of stocks in a year.

 “The most important quality for an investor is temperament, not intellect.
-You need a temperament that neither derives great pleasure from being with the crowd or against the crowd.”
+You need a temperament that neither derives great pleasure from being with or against the crowd.”

-“If calculus or algebra were required to be a great investor, I’d have to go back to delivering newspapers.”
+“If calculus or algebra were required to be a great investor, I’d have to return to delivering newspapers.”

 “You don’t need to be a rocket scientist.
 Investing is not a game where the guy with the 160 IQ beats the guy with 130 IQ.”